-Class Activity Participation: To participate in grade-level class activities, students must have met all the criteria for that grade.
-Students that have not earned enough credits, passed class competencies, passed grade-specific classes, or have outstanding obligations such as class dues, unpaid fees, etc., may not participate in specific grade activities.
+Class Activity Participation: In order to participate in grade level class activities, students must have met all the criteria for that grade.
+Students that have not earned enough credits, passed class competencies or passed grade specific classes may not participate in specific grade activities.
 Example: Only students obtaining sophomore status may attend the sophomore semi-formal dance.